 The process of appealing the denial of a long term disability claim is set by your insurance policy.
 Before you take any other steps, be sure to familiarize yourself with the process.
 This includes making note of any important deadlines.
 There is likely a time limit to file an appeal according to your policy.

 Your insurance policy could have a wide range of important information about the appeals process.
-It should be noted this language can be complex; a personal injury lawyer from Preszler Law Firm is ready to help you to decipher it and determine what it means for your long term disability benefits claim.
+It should be noted this language can be complex; a personal injury lawyer from Preszler Injury Lawyers is ready to help you to decipher it and determine what it means for your long term disability benefits claim.

 Communicate with your employer